 To: Wednesday July 15, 2020, 2:00 pm

+Much as unprecedented has become a favourite word this was not a ‘Black Swan’ event.
+It was utterly predictable and all that was needed was a virus that is quite infectious (more than influenza but less than measles), not always lethal and an unprepared global community with no immunity.
+It is one virus but at least three diseases.
 COVID-19 does not affect everyone in the same way.
-In most people it is a mild illness, but some go through several stages to a severe life-threatening illness.
+In most people it is a mild illness, but a few develop pneumonitis and even fewer a severe life-threatening illness affecting the whole body.
 At present there is no way of predicting whether an infected person will progress to major organ damage, have mild cold-like symptoms or none at all.
 What we do know is that those with severe illness are more likely to be over 70 years old, have an underlying chronic condition such as lung or heart disease, cancer, diabetes, hypertension or taking treatment directed at the immune system.
 It is also seen more often in people who are socio-economically disadvantaged or vulnerable.

 What advice can we give to those who are in one or other of these vulnerable groups?

 COVID-19 is changing the demography in places where it is rampant, affecting all ages but particularly older and vulnerable members of the community.
 The challenge now is to learn as much as possible from the experience- what went right, what went wrong, what should we keep, what should we not?
 There are more shocks to come that will stress civil society in future; a different virus, natural disasters, war or pestilence.
 We have done well this time, but we need to be much better prepared for the next.